jkrLab/HiHiC/README.md

 -------------------------------------------------

 ### Step 1.
-Change your working directory to HiHiC.
+Change to the HiHiC project directory.

 ```